MoSadie/ServerMainMenu-Lib/README.md

 ### Client Configuration

-Multiple configurations on the client side to customize the main menu.
+Multiple options on the client side to customize the main menu and override theme settings.

 ## Known Mod Compatibility: